salviolorenzo/photoSpotter/README.md

 ![alt text](images/DesktopWeather.png)

 ###Obstacles

+- Extracting and assigning data to each individual image
+- Refactoring the UI to be more user friendly

 ###Future Additions
--Add google maps directions to direct users to their photo location
+- Google maps with directions to direct users to their photo location